Cairns Great Barrier Reef Pontoon on the outer Barrier Reef.

 Alternatively, you may like to consult your Doctor for a Dive Medical using the Australian Standard Forms’ AS.4005.1

 Flying after Scuba Diving

-For a single no decompression scuba dive, you should not fly or go to altitude for at least 18 hours after a scuba dive.
-For multiple dives you should not fly for 24 hours after your last dive.
-If Skydiving or Hot Air Ballooning you must wait 24 hours after your dive.
-We recommend waiting a minimum 24 hours whenever possible
+For a single no decompression scuba dive, you should not fly or go to altitude for at least 18 hours after diving.
+For multiple dives, you should not fly for 24 hours after your last dive.
+If Skydiving or Hot Air Ballooning, you must wait 24 hours after your dive.
+We recommend waiting a minimum of 24 hours whenever possible